pwaring/gcc-cross-compiler/README.md

  * [crosstool-ng](http://crosstool-ng.org/)

 You may also be able to install cross compilers for certain architectures via your package management system.
-For example, on Ubuntu the `gcc-arm-linux-gnueabi` package will provide you with a cross compiler for 32 bit ARM on a x86 or x86_64 host.
+For example, on Ubuntu thepwaring `gcc-arm-linux-gnueabi` package will provide you with a cross compiler for 32 bit ARM on a x86 or x86_64 host.